BestSens/gd32-cmake-example/Examples/DAC/DACC_independent_trigger_LFSR_noise/readme.txt

   This example is based on the GD32450I-EVAL-V1.1 board, it shows how to use DAC concurrent mode independent trigger to generate LFSR noise wave with different configurations.
 TIMER5 is chosen to trigger DAC0.
 TIMER6 is chosen to trigger DAC1.
 The DAC0 output pin is configured PA4 and DAC1 output pin is configured PA5.
+When running the example, the R113 resistor needs to be removed.

   The LFSR noise wave can be observed through the scilloscope.